 Again, Dr. David Glenn in his book “Beginner to Advanced NLP”, teaches how powerful our subconscious mind is and how it has the power to override our conscious mind.
-Our subconscious will move us to do that which we associate with pleasure.
-He explains that putting up images of those things that we want or desire where we can see them regularly has a powerful affect on our subconscious to eventually cause us to act on them when the opportunity arises – because we associate that thing with pleasure.
+Our subconscious will move us to do that which it associates with pleasure.
+He explains that putting up images of those things that we want or desire (where we can see them regularly) has a powerful affect on our subconscious.
+It will eventually cause us to act on them when the opportunity arises – because we associate that thing with pleasure.

 To illustrate, President Spencer W. Kimball gives these examples in his book “The Miracle of Forgiveness”: